Micro-SaaS-Hackathon/CodeAny/README.md

 - Wire “Try Demo” to a live demo.
 - Add waitlist integration (modal/API).
 - Add analytics, cookie consent, and legal pages.
+- Add user dashboard for course creators (requires authenticated area).

+## Notes for the Hackathon

+- Supabase documentation is indexed for fast lookup via NIA MCP: https://supabase.com/docs
+- Ask the AI assistant for examples (e.g., `exchangeCodeForSession`, `signInWithOAuth`, `emailRedirectTo`) and it can pull code-level references quickly.